First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Abstract

 Red quasars, often associated with potent \oiii\ outflows on both galactic and circumgalactic scales, may play a pivotal role in galactic evolution and black hole feedback.
 In this work, we explore the \feii\ emission in one such quasar at $z = 0.4352$—F2M J110648.32+480712.3—using the integral field unit (IFU) mode of the Near Infrared Spectrograph (NIRSpec) aboard the James Webb Space Telescope (JWST).
 Our observations reveal clumpy \feii\ gas located to the south of the quasar.
 By comparing the kinematics of \feii\ and \oiii, we find that the clumpy \feii\ gas in the southeast and southwest aligns with the outflow, exhibiting similar median velocities up to v$_{50}$ $=$ 1200 \kms\ and high velocity widths W$_{80}$ $>$ 1000 \kms.
 In contrast, the \feii\ gas to the south shows kinematics inconsistent with the outflow, with W$_{80} =$6$\%$, which is consistent with previous studies who generally quote efficiencies of a few per cent.
 For example, \citet{youn09} find a scattering efficiency of 6.25$\%$ for NGC 1068 while \citet{gree14a} find an efficiency of 3$\%$ for radio quiet quasar SDSS J135646.10+102609.0. \citet{obie16} analyze Hubble Space Telescope observations of 20 luminous obscured quasars between 0.24 $<$ z $<$ 0.65 and find a median scattering efficiency of 2.3$\%$.

-The resulting model, which includes a blue quasar, cold screen of dust, a star forming galaxy, and a quasar scattered component, is illustrated in Figure \ref{fig:sed}.
+The resulting model, which includes a blue quasar, cold screen of dust modeled using three different dust opacity curves with varying R$_{V}$, a star forming galaxy, and a quasar scattered component, is illustrated in Figure \ref{fig:sed}.
+We do not adopt a single best-fit dust opacity curve but instead present results for all three modeled SED fits.
 Our analysis yields a moderate continuum extinction magnitude, A$_{V, SED}$ $=$ 3.2 $\pm$ 0.8 mag.
-Estimating the bolometric luminosity using the wavelength-dependent bolometric correction for Type 1 quasars \citep{maca04, rich06}, we derive a value of L$_{bol}$ $=$ 10$^{46.5 \pm 0.1}$ ergs s$^{-1}$.
+Estimating the bolometric luminosity using the wavelength-dependent bolometric correction to the monochromatic luminosity at 3000 \AA for Type 1 quasars \citep{maca04, rich06}, we derive a value of L$_{bol}$ $=$ 10$^{46.5 \pm 0.1}$ ergs s$^{-1}$.
 We choose not to perform a more sophisticated multi-parametric SED fit because the poor coverage of the SED in the far-infrared precludes an independent measurement of the SFR, because the scattered light contribution and the UV-bright star formation are degenerate \citep{gree24}, and because in red quasars specifically the standard packages tend to result in an overly massive fit to the host galaxy as they do not reproduce well the near-infrared portion of the quasar emission.